-2009-10: Freshman at Lake Superior State.
-In 36 games for the Lakers, Trotman scored 2 goals and added 6 assists for 8 points.
+2009-10: Trotman skated in 36 games in his freshman season at Lake Superior State.
+He scored 2 goals and added 6 assists for 8 points.

 2010-11:Trotman was the fourth-leading scorer and led all defenseman at Lake Superior State in points as a sophomore with 6 goals and 14 assists in 38 games.
 Trotman was – 5 plus/minus and had 18 PMs playing for a Lakers squad that finished eighth in the 11-team CCHA.